-- Grants charters only to applicants that have demonstrated competence and capacity to succeed in all aspects of their particular school model, consistent with the stated approval criteria. - ii.
+- i.
+Grants charters only to applicants that have demonstrated competence and capacity to succeed in all aspects of their particular school model, consistent with the stated approval criteria. - ii.
 Rigorously evaluates each application through thorough review of the written proposal, a substantive in-person interview with each qualified applicant, and all appropriate due diligence to examine the applicant's experience and capacity, conducted by knowledgeable and competent evaluators. - iii.
 Engages, for both written application reviews and applicant interviews, highly competent teams of internal and external evaluators with relevant educational, organizational (governance and management), financial, and legal expertise, as well as thorough understanding of the essential principles of charter school autonomy and accountability. - iv.
-Provides orientation or training to application evaluators (including interviewers) to ensure consistent evaluation standards and practices, the elimination of real or perceived conflicts of interest, the observance of essential protocols, and the fair treatment of applicants. - v.
-Ensures that the application-review process and decision making are free of conflicts of interest, and requires full disclosure of any potential or perceived conflicts of interest between reviewers or decision makers and applicants.
+Provides orientation or training to application evaluators (including interviewers) to ensure consistent evaluation standards and practices, the elimination of real or perceived conflicts of interest, the observance of essential protocols, and the fair, unbiased treatment of all applicants. - v.
+Ensures that the application-review process and decision making are free of conflicts of interest, and requires full disclosure of any potential or perceived conflicts of interest between reviewers or decision makers and applicants. - vi.
+Approves applications that are comprised of a detailed plan for school opening, operation, and fiscal stability, with little substantive work left for later development.